Define routes

 No matter how you have set your default domain (even if you don’t have one),

-In any case, you get the same URL for a feature
+In any case, you get the same URL for an environment named feature:

 {all}